 Take a pregnancy test.
 There are 2 kinds:

 - Urine test: These tests are also called home pregnancy tests.
-You can buy them at most drug stores, grocery stores and discount stores.
+You can buy them at most drug stores, grocery stores, and discount stores, or have one done at your doctor's office.
 Most home pregnancy tests can tell if you are pregnant about the time you would expect to get your period.
 The test is typically very accurate if done correctly.

 - Blood test: This test is done at your doctor's office or at a health clinic.
 It can tell if you are pregnant about a week before you would expect to get your period.
 This test is very accurate.

 If you take a home pregnancy test and the result is positive, you should see your doctor to confirm the results.
-Your doctor will likely do a confirming blood test or urine pregnancy test and a pelvic exam to check the size and shape of your uterus (womb).
-This will help the doctor determine how far along you are in your pregnancy.
+Your doctor will likely do a confirming blood test or urine pregnancy test.

 I'm pregnant.
 What choices do I have?

 Deciding what to do about an unexpected pregnancy can be very difficult.
 There is a lot to think about.
 You have to make the decision that is right for you.
 Consider your personal situation and your beliefs.
 You have several options: